Nintails-TF/tabula-rasa/tabula-rasa/03_Hobbies and Interests/Chess/Logs/Endgame Logs.md

 	- Enabling the opponent to promote in time and not calculating through if he is able to or not.
 [Example](https://www.chess.com/analysis/library/5dS2U3zKQ/analysis)
 	- Not removing my own pawns to remain in distant opposition so that I can mirror blacks king and bloc his pawn.
 [Example](https://www.chess.com/analysis/library/eYcdBPYyt/analysis)
 Overall: 23/30 (77%)

+***

+## Date 26/07/25:

+Winning Positions:
+- Attempted: 15/15
+- Correct: 12/15
+- Success Rate: %
+- Common errors:  Forgetting that the pawn would block the king from opposing on the 8th rank, enabling me to promote.
+[Example](https://www.chess.com/analysis/library/455ZNzLpfp/analysis)

+Drawing Positions:
+- Attempted: 15/15
+- Correct: 10/15
+- Success Rate: %
+- Common errors: Forgetting that if black pawn defends, my king can no longer recapture the pawn and I lose a drawn position.
+[Example](https://www.chess.com/analysis/library/4ML5KkGXmQ/analysis) Tough positions where I need to be precise in blocking king movement.

+Overall: /30 (%)